Andy-K-Sparklight/Alicorn/README.md

 - Git

+- Wine, when building on non-Windows platforms.

 - Node.js (v23 or later), when packaging. (**NOT** needed for development)

-- Wine, when building on non-Windows platforms.
+- WiX Toolset v3, when packaging for Windows.
+(The version matters!)

 > [!IMPORTANT]
 > There is a known bug with Bun 1.2.1 and 1.2.2 that causes Vite to fail the build process.